sammanomar/jul-hackathon/README.md

 - To allow users or surfers to identify the nearst surfing location around them in UK.
 - To view the featured surfing locations around UK.
+- To view the direction and up to date weather conditions at the spots
 - To view the recent photos of our latest surfing events.
 - To see our upcoming surfing events
 - To get in touch with us using a contact form.

 ### Future Goals:

-- Link the contact form with email API
+- Link the contact form with an email API
 - Allow users to Sign up and make accounts
 - Develop a commercial side for the website